lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 notes](https://www.goodreads.com/book/show/34507927-how-to-take-smart-notes),
 "Taking simple ideas seriously" is a not as easy as it sounds.

-Often enough when someone says simple, we hear easy and this is the perfect starting point for this discussion.
+Often enough when someone says _simple_, we hear _easy_ and this is a perfect starting point for this discussion.

-Here's the table of content if you prefer to jump to a specific section:
+Here's the table of contents if you prefer to jump to a specific section:
 - [Simple ain't easy](#simple-aint-easy)
 - [Setup costs](#setup-costs)
 - [One version to rule them all](#one-version-to-rule-them-all)